On the parton picture of Froissart asymptotic behavior

-So are the shape fluctuations of the soft sub-disk.
-The shape fluctuations of the more hard saturated sub-disks have a close structure.
-This is the consequence of that hard partons almost do not move in the transverse plane in the process of their creation in a cascade from a partons of lower virtuality.
-As a result, the fluctuations of the shape of the sub-disk with the virtuality u are the same as fluctuations of the soft sub-disk with the same mean radius $\simeq r_0(y - u^2)$.
-That is the mean width of u-sub-disk border is $\lm(Y,u) \sim r_0\sqrt{Y - u^2}$.
+So are shape fluctuations of the soft sub-disk.
+Shape fluctuations of the more hard saturated sub-disks have a close structure.
+This is due to the fact that hard partons almost do not move in the transverse plane in the process of their creation in a cascade from partons of a lower virtuality.
+As a result, the fluctuations of the shape of the sub-disk with the virtuality u are the same as fluctuations of a soft sub-disk with the same mean radius $\simeq r_0(y - u^2)$.
+That is, the mean width of u-sub-disk edge is $\lm(Y,u) \sim r_0\sqrt{Y - u^2}$.